cakephp/docs/en/orm/validation.rst

         }
     }

-The available validation methods and rules come from the ``Validator`` class and they are documented in the :ref:`creating-validators` section.
+The available validation methods and rules come from the ``Validator`` class and are documented in the :ref:`creating-validators` section.

 .. note::

-    Validation objects are mainly meant to be used to validate user input, i.e. forms and any other posted request data.
+    Validation objects are intended primarily for validating user input (i.e., forms and any other posted request data).

 Using A Different Validation Set